antiboredom/videogrep/README.md

 ####--padding / -p
 Padding in milliseconds to add to the start and end of each clip

+####--transcribe / -tr
+Transcribe the video using audiogrep/pocketsphinx.
+You must install pocketsphinx first!

+####--use-transcript / -t
+Use the pocketsphinx transcript rather than a subtitle file for searching.
+If this is enabled you can do word-level searches.

 ##Samples
 * [All the instances of the phrase "time" in the movie "In Time"](https://www.youtube.com/watch?v=PQMzOUeprlk)